Skip to content

 Haemonetics is a global healthcare company dedicated to providing a suite of innovative medical products and solutions for customers, to help them improve patient care and reduce the cost of healthcare.
 Our technology addresses important medical markets: blood and plasma component collection, the surgical suite and hospital transfusion services.
 We view our operations and manage our business in three principal reporting segments: Plasma, Blood Center and Hospital.

-Haemonetics conducted business in over 90 countries and had distributors in approximately 80 of these countries during fiscal 2022.
-As of April 2, 2022, we employed the full-time equivalent of 2,821 persons globally, with approximately 78% of our employees located in North America and the remaining 22% located across 19 other countries.
-As of April 2, 2022, our principal manufacturing centers were located in Pennsylvania and California within the U.S., as well as internationally in Mexico and Malaysia, and our products were distributed worldwide from primary distribution centers in the United States, Europe as well as smaller locations globally.
+Haemonetics conducted business in approximately 90 countries and had distributors in approximately 80 of these countries during fiscal 2023.
+As of April 1, 2023, we employed the full-time equivalent of 3,034 persons globally, with approximately 79% of our employees located in North America and the remaining 21% located across 19 other countries.
+As of April 1, 2023, our principal manufacturing centers were located in Pennsylvania and California within the U.S., as well as internationally in Mexico and Malaysia, and our products were distributed worldwide from primary distribution centers in the United States, Europe as well as smaller locations globally.

 In general, we design our equipment and consumables and use contract manufacturers to build the devices, while the majority of consumables are manufactured by us.
-Haemonetics has a complex global supply chain that involves integrating key suppliers and our manufacturing capacity into a global movement of components, including plastics and other petroleum-based products used in our disposables, and finished goods.
+Haemonetics has a complex global supply chain that involves integrating key suppliers and our manufacturing capacity into a global movement of components and finished goods.

 Haemonetics Corporation is headquartered in Boston, MA (USA) and is publicly listed on the New York Stock Exchange.
 Contact information for our global offices is available on our website at www.haemonetics.com.